Table of Contents Show

 Salary Expectations and ROI

 Architect salaries vary based on location, experience, and specialization.
-According to the Bureau of Labor Statistics, the median annual wage for architects was $96,690 in May 2024.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for architects was $96,690 in May 2024.
 Entry-level architects may start with salaries around $60,000, while experienced architects can earn upwards of $159,800.
 The highest-paid 25% earned $123,300 in 2024.

 Specializing in areas like sustainable design, urban planning, healthcare architecture, or technology integration often leads to higher pay.
 Top-paying industries include insurance-related activities ($171,340), management consulting ($140,490), and scientific research ($135,400).